arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

                 properties:
                   error:
                     description: |
-                      Flag if there was an error (true) or not (false).
-                      It is true in this response.
+                      A flag indicating that an error occurred.
                     type: boolean
+                    example: true
                   code:
                     description: |
-                      The response code.
+                      The HTTP response status code.
                     type: integer
+                    example: 403
                   errorNum:
                     description: |
                       ArangoDB error number for the error that occurred.
                     type: integer
                   errorMessage:
                     description: |
-                      A message created for this error.
+                      A descriptive error message.
                     type: string
         '404':
           description: |
             Returned in the following cases
-            - No graph with this name could be found.
+            - No graph with this name can be found.
             - This collection is not part of the graph.
             - The vertex does not exist.
           content: